Power Ranger Toys

 Pros:

-- Interactive sounds and effects make it feel more exciting
+• Interactive sounds and effects make play sessions feel more exciting

-- Larger size gives it a stronger visual impact
+• Larger size gives it a strong visual presence

 Cons:

-- Some kids may need time to figure out all the features
+• Some kids may need a little time to figure out all the features

-- Works best when paired with other related toys
+• Works best when paired with other related toys in the line

 Power Rangers Dino Knight Morpher Toy with Lights, Sounds and Red Ranger Key – 5+ Years